Team-AQ-PSI/Sonarqube-on-docker/README.md

 ![5](https://github.com/Team-AQ-PSI/Sonarqube-on-docker/assets/100823292/bd238581-464b-4872-a353-93d3a9bd7b12)

 - click on it to open it on the browser.
-- The default username and password will be admin.
+- The default username:admin and password:admin.